-The Organizational Performance Improvement Survey indicates opportunities for improvement.
+The Organizational Performance Improvement Snapshot Survey indicates opportunities for improvement.
 These are informing the organization/staff of how the school is doing financially and seeking the ideas of the organization/staff more frequently.

-Banyan Elementary School, one of the newest Title 1 schools in the District, provides an eclectic approach to guarantee quality educational experiences for its students.
+Banyan Elementary School, a Title 1 school, provides an eclectic approach to guarantee quality educational experiences for its students.
 In facilitating this approach, input from all stakeholders is considered an essential part of program improvement.
 This on-going communication between the school's leadership team and the stakeholders enables staff to provide educational programs that are tailored to students' needs.
 In addition, students and families are also provided access to social services and governmental resources, if the need arises.
-An after-school Academic Excellence Program provides additional support and enrichment to academically talented students in the areas of mathematics, science and critical thinking.
+An after-school Academic Excellence Program provides additional support and enrichment to academically talented students in mathematics.
 The gifted student population's need for a differentiated curriculum is addressed through the school's gifted resource center.
 All of these activities include student services, parent services, and interactive parent/student services.
-As a result of collaborative efforts between school and community, Banyan Elementary earned the distinction of being an A+ School with a Provisional status in Annual Yearly Progress under the NO CHILD LEFT BEHIND ACT.
+As a result of collaborative efforts between school and community, Banyan Elementary earned the distinction of being an A+ School and met criteria for Annual Yearly Progress by subgroups under the NO CHILD LEFT BEHIND ACT.